sanach42/image-captioning-/README.md

 # image-captioning-
- task 2 this project all about how to captions your images and using different pre _trained model.
+ task 2
+ Combine computer vision and natural language processing to build an image captioning AI.
+Use pre-trained image recognition models.